 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
 Their selection of Big Red Robe teas was always severely lacking, but they have finally added some good ones recently.
-The Da Hong Pao from Best Leaf Tea is the best of them.
+The Da Hong Pao from Valley of Tea is the best of them.

 The best value I’ve found is the Organic Da Hong Pao from Teavivre.
 This tea has a brisk, thick taste with a long-lasting sweetness and a complex texture.
 It is not bitter at all and has a fruity, floral aroma.

 Finally, Teavivre also has a much cheaper Wuyi Rock Big Red Robe Tea, that costs half as much as the one above (the price looks the same, but the amount of tea is double).
 Naturally, the quality is also a bit lower, but if you’ve never tried Big Red Robe tea before, this might be a more affordable way to sample one of the world’s most expensive types of tea.